KingPra/CSSCub/README.md

 # CSSCub
-making a cub using pure css
+making a cub using pure css.
+This is just an exercise to become better at wielding code B)